ekhattar/MeowNotes/README.md

 pip3 install virtualenv
 ```
 - recommended: [make](https://www.gnu.org/software/make/)
-  - needed only if want to use the `Makefile` commands as shortcuts
+  - needed only if want to use the tasks defined in the `Makefile` as shortcuts

 ## Setup